 Bronze companies fit into one or two categories, while silver companies demonstrated three or four; gold companies exemplified all five.
 All companies, however, epitomized their awarded categories enough to deserve substantial recognition for their efforts.

-I was very flexible with my interviews, and I did my best to create a holistic picture of each companies’ values and technologies.
-I also cited evidence whenever possible through public numerical data, blog posts, reports, publications, and product demos.
+I was very flexible with my interviews.
+I did my best to create a holistic picture of each companies’ values and technologies.
+Lastly, I cited evidence whenever possible through public numerical data, blog posts, reports, publications, and product demos.